plentymarkets/mc-telemetry/README.md

     licenseKey: ""
 ```

-Step 3.
-In the default configuration file, bind the environment variables
+**3.** In the default configuration file, bind the environment variables:

 ```go
 // GetConfig returns the configuration